eilersl/mycode/README.md

 ## License

-This project is licensed under the GNUv3 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNUv3 - see the [LICENSE.md](LICENSE.md) file for details!!!
+Yeehaw.

 ## Acknowledgments